elRaulito/IoT-NMKR-integration-Open-Source-/README.md

 This project was funded by Catalyst Fund 10 and integrates minting of NFTs on ESP32 embedded device thanks to NMKR studio APIs.

+You can find the video tutorial here https://youtu.be/I2P5EhZ9DPg

 # Bill of Materials

 ![BOM](https://raw.githubusercontent.com/elRaulito/IoT-NMKR-integration-Open-Source-/main/images/2.png)